The FDA defines a medical device as follows:

 This bill, enacted into law, also empowers the FDA to create a safe and transparent record of important data pertaining to each and every medical device marketed and sold in the United States in the GUDID.
 The GUDID expedites the timely removal and recall of faulty medical devices, without which quick, accurate and reliable tracking through the supply chain from manufacturer to patient would be unlikely.
 The GUDID will also serve as a valuable research resource for manufacturers, caregivers, and patients regarding positive medical outcomes.

-These new labeling regulations are being phased in through 2020 in a concerted effort to provide a comprehensive methodology for medical practitioners, caregivers, and patients to track and monitor the safety and efficacy of medical devices and the related positive medical outcomes, as well as to target unapproved medical devices that work their way into the supply chain through counterfeiting and gray market diversion.
+These new medical device labeling regulations are being phased in through 2020 in a concerted effort to provide a comprehensive methodology for medical practitioners, caregivers, and patients to track and monitor the safety and efficacy of medical devices and the related positive medical outcomes, as well as to target unapproved medical devices that work their way into the supply chain through counterfeiting and gray market diversion.

 The primary identifier of each medical device must be issued by one of two agencies that meet the FDA standards: either GS1 or the Health Industry Business Communication Council (HIBCC), and then the UDI must be encoded in a labeling barcode and registered in the GUDID.